Share

 Calculate the Loan Amount

-Once you know the rules, calculate how much you really need to borrow.
-It's tempting to take out the maximum amount, but remember, this is your retirement savings.
+Once you have a criteria and know how the process works, calculate how much you really need to borrow.
+It's tempting to take out the maximum amount, but remember, this is your retirement savings and it's hampering your potential investment growth.
 Only borrow what you absolutely need to pay off your credit card debt.
 Keep in mind that the maximum loan amount is usually the lesser of $50,000 or 50% of your vested account balance.

 Create a Repayment Plan